(Simply click on any name below to send an e-mail to that Hogar team member.)

 Office Manager, Legal Services

 Lorraine joined Hogar in October 2010 after working 14 years at the Congressional Research Service in the Library of Congress.
 Originally from Pennsylvania, she came to the DC area to attend the University of Maryland where she received a Bachelor of Arts in Spanish, including one year of study in Spain, and a Masters in Administration.
-In her free time, Lorraine is an artist and member of the Pastel Society of Virginia.
+In her free time, Lorraine is an artist and member of the Maryland Pastel Society.
 She also enjoys reading, needlework, and biking.